seyfig/PickPlace/writeup_report.md

 #### 3. Results

-The code can complete 8/10, further, it increased by on with 9/11.
+The code can complete 8/10, further, it increased by one successful cylinders to be nine out of eleven.
 However, it is not consistent.
 It cannot always place eight cylinders out of ten.
 Mostly, the arm fails to grasp the cylinders.
 The algorithm is slow since it takes more than one minute to place a cylinder.
 If the error is calculated, then the process time increases significantly.